 COVID-19 Litigation Fund Case Studies

 The COVID-19 Litigation Fund was open for applications in the second half of 2020.
 It is not currently accepting new applications.
 See more information here.

 Civil Liberties Union for Europe, working with 12 member organisations and Access Now

 To help deal with the COVID-19 pandemic, governments are developing and rolling out apps related to contact-tracing, symptom-tracking, exposure notification, and quarantine-enforcement.
 Many governments are not taking data protection and privacy seriously when developing and deploying these apps, and there is a risk of normalising the expanded use of invasive digital surveillance technologies.

-The Civil Liberties Union for Europe will use a variety of litigation actions – freedom of information requests, data protection authority complaints, and litigation before domestic/regional courts – to stop the use of COVID-19 apps that do not respect people’s rights to privacy and data protection.
-They also want to use this litigation to help ensure that impact assessments are carried out in relation to such apps, and that there is more transparency around their development and use.
+The Civil Liberties Union for Europe used variety of litigation actions – freedom of information requests, data protection authority complaints, and litigation before domestic/regional courts – to stop the use of COVID-19 apps that do not respect people’s rights to privacy and data protection.
+They also wanted to use this litigation to help ensure that impact assessments are carried out in relation to such apps, and that there is more transparency around their development and use.